Liam Kapeikis: Early career

-2019–2020 season
+2019–20 season

 Competing on the 2019–20 ISU Junior Grand Prix, he placed eleventh at 2019 JGP Latvia.
 In January, he won the junior bronze medal at the 2020 U.S. Championships.

 Kapeikis was later assigned to compete at the 2020 Winter Youth Olympic Games in Lausanne, Switzerland, where he placed 10th.

-2020–2021 season
+2020–21 season

-Kapeikis finished ninth at the 2021 U.S. junior Championships.
+Kapeikis finished ninth at the 2021 U.S. Junior Championships.

-2021–2022 season
+2021–22 season

 Kapeikis started the season at the Skating Club of Boston's Cranberry Cup, where he finished fifth place at the junior level.

 In January 2022, he finished seventh at the U.S. national championships, placing eighth in the short program and sixth in the free skate.
 After attending the US junior camp, he was named to the US team for the 2022 World Junior Championships.
 At the 2022 World Junior Championships, Kapeikis placed fourth in the short program with a clean skate but placed twelfth in the free skate with several jump errors.
 As a result, he dropped to eighth place overall.

 Making his senior international debut, he took the bronze medal at the Egna Spring Trophy in April.

-2022–2023 season
+2022–23 season

 After winning gold at the Philadelphia Summer International, Kapeikis made his Challenger debut at the 2022 CS Nebelhorn Trophy, finishing eighth.
-Kapeikis then went on to make his senior Grand Prix debut at 2022 Skate America, where he placed 7th after finishing 8th in both the short program and free skate segments.
+Kapeikis then went on to make his senior Grand Prix debut at 2022 Skate America, where he placed seventh after finishing eighth in both the short program and free skate segments.
+He subsequently won the gold medal at the 2022 CS Ice Challenge.

+At the 2023 U.S. Championships, Kapeikis placed fourth in the short program and tenth in the free skate, finishing the event in sixth place overall.

+Selected to compete at the 2023 Four Continents Championships in Colorado Springs, Colorado, Kapeikis finished fourteenth after placing thirteenth in the short program and fourteenth in the free skate.

+2023–24 season

+Kapeikis began the season with a sixth-place finish at the 2023 Cranberry Cup International and thirteenth at the 2023 CS Finlandia Trophy.
+He then went on to compete on the 2023–24 Grand Prix series, finishing eighth at the 2023 Skate Canada International and ninth at the 2023 Grand Prix of Espoo.

+He closed the season with a thirteenth-place finish at the 2024 U.S. Championships.

+2024–25 season

+Kapeikis started the season by competing on the 2024-25 ISU Challenger Series, placing tenth at the 2024 CS Cranberry Cup and seventh at the 2024 CS Trophée Métropole Nice Côte d'Azur.

+Following an eighth-place finish at the 2025 U.S. Championships, he rounded off the season by finishing tenth at the Road to 26 Trophy.

+2025–26 season

+Kapeikis began the season by placing eighth at the 2025 CS Cranberry Cup International.